syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-place-the-data-label-outside-the-chart-region.md

 ---
 layout: post
-title: How-to-place-the-datalabel-outside-the-chart-region | Windows Forms | Syncfusion
+title: How-to-place-the-data-label-outside-the-chart-region | Windows Forms | Syncfusion
-description: How to place the datalabel outside the chart region
+description: How to place the data label outside the chart region
 platform: windowsforms
 control: chart
 documentation: ug
 ---

-# How to place the datalabel outside the chart region
+# How to place the data label outside the chart region

 ## Callout Labels